atodorov/atodorov.github.com/source/_posts/2013-06-24-twilio-is-located-in-amazon-web-services-us-east.markdown

 categories: ['Twilio', 'Amazon']
 ---

-Twilio is a cloud vendor that provides telephony services.
-It works by redirecting calls through HTTP to a web application, which returns XML configuration responses.
-Twilio can download and `<Play>` arbitrary audio files.
-It will cache the file for better performance.
-The obvious question is
 {% blockquote %}
-Where do I store my files in order to minimize download time and in turn minimize wait time on the call?
+Where do I store my audio files in order to minimize download and call wait time?
 {% endblockquote %}

+Twilio is a cloud vendor that provides telephony services.
+It can download and `<Play>` arbitrary audio files and will cache the files for better performance.

 Twilio support told me they are not disclosing the location of their servers, so from my web application hosted in AWS US East: